13 Best Hyaluronic Acid Supplements & Their Honest, Comprehensive Reviews

 You may know hyaluronic acid as the buzzy humectant that draws water into your skin and makes it noticeably more plump—but did you know you have natural stores of HA in your body?

-While 50% of the body's total amount of hyaluronic acid resides in the skin, it's also present in tissues, joints, and blood vessels; specifically, it plays a key role in helping joints feel lubricated, potentially supporting joint health as we age.
+While 50% of the body's total amount of hyaluronic acid resides in the skin1, it's also present in tissues, joints, and blood vessels; specifically, it plays a key role in helping joints feel lubricated2, potentially supporting joint health as we age.

 Sure, a good hyaluronic acid serum can pull water into the top layer of your skin and temporarily fill out those fine lines, but to replenish your natural HA reserves, you might want to think about ingesting the ingredient, too, with quality supplements.*